 Factors that might affect garage conversion costs

 Typically, a garage conversion will cost more if the original structure is unsound.
 If you are going to spend a lot of money stabilising the building, knocking the original garage down and building from scratch might be cheaper.

 Another factor to consider when costing a garage conversion is the perceived value that it will add to your home.
 Check the value of houses in your area, if there is little off-road parking, homes with garages might be valued higher than those without.
 Unless the added space is vital, don’t run the risk of reducing the value of your own home.

 A partial garage conversion should cost less, but not by much.
 Fewer materials will be needed, but services, such as electrics and plumbing, will still have to be installed and budgeted for.

 In the majority of cases, the work involved in converting a garage will be classed as permitted development.
-However, if you live in a Conservation Area, a location where development can be restricted to protect the appearance of the surroundings, or on a new estate with strict guidelines, it’s worth checking what’s allowed.
+However, if you live in a Conservation Area, a location where development can be restricted to protect the appearance of the surroundings, or on a new estate with strict guidelines (some new homes are built with a condition that the garage remains as parking, so you'd need to apply to change its use), it’s worth checking what’s allowed.
+Detached garages are much more likely to require planning permission for a change of use.

 If in doubt, apply for a certificate of lawful development from your local authority at a cost of £86.
 Do remember, the removal of permitted development does not rule out the potential of a garage conversion, but you’ll need to ensure the design is sensitive to the setting and apply for full planning permission, which costs £172 in England.
 Listed properties will need listed building consent, too.